petrusen/vizchemoton/README.md

 ## Code overview

-In the following Figure we describe the different modules -described above- that VizChemoton uses to generate the html files.
+In the following diagram we describe the modules that VizChemoton uses to generate the html file.
+The full workflow starts from querying the Mongo-DB *(1)* using the SCINE modules *(2)* to obtain the reactions and compounds of the reaction network.
+Because querying the Mongo-DB might be a time-consuming step, we have enabled the option to export the network as a json file, so that for future runs, the network can be directly imported *(a)*.
+The reaction and compounds data are also stored in a csv and json file respectively *(b)*.
+This allows importing the reaction and compound data without querying Mongo-DB nor the SCINE dependencies.
+To generate the visualization of the network, the amk-tools is called *(4)* which ultimately writes the html file *(5)*.

 ![Example Image](./docs/vizchemoton_architecture.png)